Get out of London! South-west to Guildford

 Iris, Wimbledon Common

-1: Trafalgar Square to Earlsfield — 10.12km; 69m ascent
+1: Trafalgar Square to Coombe Lane — 16.8km; 116m ascent

-Parkland predominates, with suburban streets
+Parkland predominates, including a crossing of Wimbledon Common at the end, with suburban streets

 Map

-Parkland, interspersed with suburban streetscapes
+Parkland, interspersed with suburban streetscapes to Chessington, then green space

 Map